 “Babe?”
 Steve said, watching and knew.
 Goodbye, chocolate.
 Hello mood swings, he joked to himself.

 “Uh, check the laundry room, I think.
 I gotta go to the bathroom,” Debra said, sprinting up the staircase.

 “It‘s not a curse.
-It’s a power,” Flo said.
+It’s power,” Flo said.
 “But you’re right, you don’t need yours.
-That’s why I was at your door to tell you, and deliver Andi’s ruby.
+That’s why I was at your door to tell you and deliver Andi’s ruby.
 Besides, you don’t even have it, look in your hand.”

 Debra looked and found black tourmaline, a tumbled stone she put in her pocket earlier to ease her anxiety of flying.
 “I didn’t get the ruby?” she asked.

 “Not this time.
 Enjoy.
 The rest of us women will continue to eat the demons of this world and expel them through our moon times every month to keep this world safe, to keep it going,” Flo said.
 She shook her head, smiling, “And men get upset with us for our mood swings, HA!
 If they only knew what we were up against.
 No one cares…”